pinterest/PINFuture/README.md

 ### Handling values

-You access the final value of a Future by registering callbacks: `success`, `failure`, and `complete`.
+To access the final value of a Future, you register `success` and `failure` callbacks.
+If you only want to know when a future completes (and not the specific value or error), then register a `complete` callback.

 - Callbacks will be *dispatched* in the order that they are registered.
-However, depending on your `executor`, the blocks might actually *execute* in a different order or even concurrently (if, for example, you specify `[PINExecutor background]`).
+However, depending on your specified `executor`, the blocks might actually *execute* in a different order or even concurrently.
 - It is not safe to add another callback from within a callback of the same Future.

 ### Threading model ###